My Winter Reading List

 I've seen the David Suchet film, of course I have (and to me, David Suchet is Poirot) but strangely I haven't read the book.
 I also haven't seen the new film so I want to read this before I do.
 And can I just mention the beautiful cover?

 Ever since I saw this book first mentioned I knew I had to have it.
 It is the story of "Nigel Slater’s love for winter" and, as I too love winter I can't wait to immerse myself in his writing.

 Last year I read Jeanette Winterson's Christmas Days.
 It was a selection of short stories based around Christmas.
 I enjoyed all of them, but particularly the ghost stories which I've never really had an interest in before.
 So, I treated myself to The Silent Companions.
 It's a big step for me - a massive scaredy cat - so I'm curious as to how I find it.

-So that's my list of Christmas reads.
-What do you have to snuggle down with this Christmas?
+So that's my list of winter reads.
+What do you have to snuggle down with this winter?

 You might also enjoy: